CassandraCat/BigReact/README.md

 - Passed the useEffect call order case.
 - Fixed minor bugs in the Diff algorithm discovered during the process.
 - Imported Scheduler, jest-react, and react-test-renderer as NPM packages.

+### v2.3

+To implement concurrent updates, you can modify the `eventTypeToEventPriority` method in `packages/react-dom/src/SyntheticEvent.ts`, specifically changing the priority for the click event.
+This will allow you to observe the differences in how synchronous updates (SyncLane) and updates with other priorities handle click events and whether they trigger time slicing.
+This includes the following functionalities:

+- Concurrent Scheduling Flow
+- State Calculation for Concurrent Updates